-In this section we describe the design of the OSSEs performed to investigate the impact of wide-swath altimetry data once assimilated in an ocean monitoring and forecasting system in the IBI region.
+In this section we describe the set-up of the OSSEs performed to investigate the impact of wide-swath altimetry data once assimilated in an ocean monitoring and forecasting system in the IBI region.

-First, a reference experiment, hereafter OSSE0, was performed considering the AR configuration but without any synthetic observation.
-Four other different OSSEs were carried out varying the type and number of altimeter missions considered.
-To assess how the constellation of nadir altimeters constrain the ocean analysis and forecast, an experiment was performed considering exclusively conventional nadir altimeters (Jason-1, Cryosat-2, Sentinel-3a), hereafter OSSE1, assuming an instrumental error of 1 cm.
-A second experiment, hereafter OSSE2, was performed considering nadir altimeters and Swath-1 data to address the question of the impact of future SSH measurements based on both nadir and wide-swath altimeter missions.
-As already mentioned, SWOT-like data have a temporal resolution which does not allow the evolution of mesoscale structures to be resolved correctly.
-In order to investigate the impact of the repeat cycle of wide-swath altimetry data, in the experiment OSSE3 an additional wide-swath altimeter was considered, relative to OSSE2.
-This first series of OSSE3 (OSSE2 and OSSE3) was performed assimilating wide-swath altimetry data simulated assuming a radar interferometer error that ranged between 0.8 cm in the inner part of the swath and 2 cm at the outer edges.
-The instrumental error was selected, in close collaboration with TAS, to consider less stringent noise requirements compared to the NASA/CNES SWOT mission.
+First, a reference experiment, hereafter OSSE0, was realized considering the AR configuration but without any synthetic 30 observation.
+Other four different OSSEs have been carried out varying the type and number of altimeter missions considered.
+To evaluate how the constellation of nadir altimeters constrain the ocean analysis and forecast, an experiment was realized considering exclusively conventional nadir altimeters (Jason-1, Cryosat-2, Sentinel-3a), hereafter OSSE1, considering an instrumental error in the order of 1 cm.
+A second experiment, hereafter OSSE2, was performed considering nadir altimeters and Swath-1 data to address the question about the impact of having in the future SSH measurements based on both nadir and wide-swath altimeter missions.
+As already mentioned, SWOT-like data have a temporal resolution which could not allow

+- 5 to resolve correctly the evolution of mesoscale structures.
+In order to investigate the impact of the repetitivity of wide-swath altimetry data, in the experiment OSSE3 an additional wide-swath altimeter was considered, relative to OSSE2.
+This first series of OSSEs (OSSE2 and OSSE3) was performed assimilating wide-swath altimetry data simulated assuming a radar interferometer error that ranged between 0.8 cm in the inner part of the swath and 2 cm on the outer edges.
+The order of magnitude of the instrumental error was selected, in close collaboration with TAS, to consider less stringent noise requirements compared - 10 to NASA/CNES SWOT mission.
 In particular, we considered an instrumental error four times larger than the error prescribed for the Ka-band Radar Interferometer (KaRIN) onboard the SWOT mission (TAS technical report).
-The bottom left panel in Figure 2 shows the across swath error obtained considering a spatial resolution both at 1 km (black line) and 7 km (orange line).
-In order to investigate the sensitivity of the ocean analysis and forecasting system to the error of a wide-swath altimetry instrument, a dedicated OSSE, hereafter OSSE4, was performed considering a satellite constellation as in OSSE3 but assuming a radar interferometer error of one half the order of magnitude (0.4 - 1 cm) with respect to the other OSSEs (2 x KaRIN error).
-The error values in OSSE4 represent one of the solutions analyzed by TAS, as part of this ESA study, to develop European wide-swath altimetry concepts.
-The experimental set-up used in this study is detailed in Table 3.
+The bottom left panel in Figure 2, shows the across swath error obtained considering a spatial resolution both at 1 km (black line) and 7 km (orange line).
+In order to investigate the sensitivity of the ocean analysis and forecasting system to the error of wide-swath altimetry instrument, a dedicated OSSE, hereafter OSSE4, was realized considering a satellite constellation as in OSSE3 but assuming - 15 a radar interferometer error which has an halved order of magnitude (0.4 1 cm) with respect to the other OSSEs (2 x KaRIN error).
+The experimental set-up used in this study is listed in Table 2.